alexey-dc/rack_experiments/02_puma_basic/README.md

 1060: 8
 ```

-EXCELLENT!
 That means that the *sibling threads do indeed share global state*.

 Note the output made it up to 9, which is correct - in my case, I lucked out to have a Ruby interpreter that guarantees thread-safe increments.